abbew25/PV_galaxy_survey_forecasts_neutrinos/README.md

 ## Technologies required

-This code was created with Python 3 (3.7.6).
+This code has been updated to run on python 3.9.21.
 You will need to also install the CLASS package, see instructions at https://lesgourg.github.io/class_public/class.html.
-Other python packages required used include: scipy, numpy, pandas, os, time, pickle, matplotlib.
+Other python packages required used include: scipy, cython, numpy, pandas, os, time, pickle, matplotlib, loguru, rich, pydantic, see more details in requirements.txt.

 ## How to use